Rammechh/SSIS/README.md

   + Will be used to get real time data, 'Execution Start time', Machine name etc.
   + Options under Audit 1)Execution instance GUID(unique ID) 2)Package ID 3)Package Name 4)Version ID 5)Execution Start time 6)Machine name 7)Username 8)Taskname
   + Can also add derived columns after auditing and used for other functions like GETDATE etc.,
-  + It can also be used to store audit datas in different table (good pracice for security)
+  + It can also be used to store audit datas in different table (good practice for security)
   + Audit Package also attached.
 ---
 ## Adding Variables
   + At the top right corner, Can add the varibales
   + Variables uesd to store values.
 Eg: Row Count function will fetch the No.of.rows, it can be added to that variable
   + Can add break pts in Control flow
+---
+## Script Task
+  + Can add visual basic and C# code at backend to work with.
+  + Attached scipt function.
+---